 - at a location of your choice

 - when messaging someone

-You can set a reminder to repeat; never, hourly, daily, weekly, fortnightly, monthly, every 3 or 6 months and yearly.
+You can set a date and time reminder for the task.
+Your reminder can set repeat; never, hourly, daily, weekly, fortnightly, monthly, every 3 or 6 months and yearly.
 You can also set your own repeating schedule under custom.
 Finally, you can decide when the repeat should end (End Repeat).
 E.g, you can set a reminder to repeat every day for a year.

 You can use time phrases like tomorrow, next month, next week and the app will set a date for you.
 It is that special something added to your user experience in the app.
-Reminders also recognises phrases like every day, every week, every month.
-When the app doesn’t get it right, you’ll can make tiny adjustments.
+Reminders also recognises phrases like every day, every week and every month.
+When the app doesn’t get it right, you can make tiny adjustments.
 It’s better than creating everything from scratch.

 When you tap Location you can:

 - Pick an address if you have some saved on your iPhone, e.g, home, university, work and mom’s place.

 There’s also an option to get a reminder when you are getting in the car or getting out of the car.